Email Certificates (SMIME Certificates)

 What email clients can I use with an SMIME certificate?

-Unfortunately, most webmail clients (OWA, Gmail, Hotmail, Yahoo), do not support SMIME certificates, but most desktop email clients, including the following, do support email certificates:
+Unfortunately, most webmail clients (OWA, Gmail, Hotmail, Yahoo), do not currently support SMIME certificates, but most desktop email clients, including the following, do support email certificates:

 - Microsoft Outlook

 - Mozilla Thunderbird